sdelquin/data_science/README.md

 # Data Science

-Different study cases of handling and analysing data, using `python` tools.
+Different study cases of handling and analysis data, using `python` tools.